-Drought and conflict have left 6.2 million people on the brink of starvation and in urgent need of food, water and medical treatment.
+Drought and conflict have left 6.2 million people on the brink of starvation and urgently need food, water and medical treatment.
 People are already dying in Somalia.
-Women, children and older people are suffering the most; more than 200,000 children under five are severely malnourished.
+Women, children and older people suffer the most; more than 200,000 children under five are severely malnourished.
 Without immediate treatment, they are at risk of starving to death.

-Since the agency was established in 2011, we have responded to countless more emergencies, as well as establishing long term projects such as schools, healthcare clinics and livelihood programmes.
+Since the agency was established in 2011, we have responded to countless more emergencies and set long-term projects such as schools, healthcare clinics, and livelihood programmes.

-We also rebuild, renovate and equipped hospitals in Brava and Merka in Lower Shabelle region of Somalia.
+We also rebuild, renovate and equipped hospitals in Brava and Marka in the Lower Shabelle region of Somalia.